 Dog bite victims

-Victims of serious dog attacks often suffer acute damage, which may require $250,000 to one million dollars in specialized medical care treatment.
+Victims of severe dog attacks often suffer acute damage, which may require $250,000 to one million dollars in specialized medical care treatment.
 Reconstructive surgery, such as skin grafting, tissue expansion and scar diminishment, often requires multiple procedures over a period of years.
-In many cases, the dog owner and insurance coverage pay little of this amount.
+Studies show that pit bulls and rottweilers inflict the majority of these damaging attacks.

 Our popular blog tracks serious and fatal dog attacks and dangerous dog law trends across the country.
 We also track world trends.
 Fatal dog maulings, mainly inflicted by pit bulls, occur on every continent.